mk-hill/brows/README.md

 Flux architecture example
 ```

-`--delim` can be used to specify a different delimiter than the default newline.
+`--delim` can be used to specify a different delimiter than the default newline for `--all-matches`.

 ```console
 $ brows -a -d ', ' todomvc.com/examples/react 'ul:first-of-type li'